AndreaSantarsiero/Software-Engineering-Project/deliverables/README.md

 ## 📌 Notes
 - The JAR must be run using Java 17 or later (adjust based on your requirements).
-- The `-cli` flag must always be the first argument if used.
+- The `-cli` flag can be placed before or after the ip, but not between ip and port!
 - If provided, the IP and port must be valid and reachable from the client machine.

 ---